lamps-wg/draft-composite-sigs/draft-ietf-lamps-pq-composite-sigs.md

 This mode mirrors `HashML-DSA.Sign(sk, M, ctx, PH)` defined in Section 5.4.1 of [FIPS.204].

-In the pre-hash mode the Domain separator {{sec-domsep-values}} is concatendated with the length of the context in bytes, the context, an additional DER encoded value that indicates which Hash function was used for the pre-hash and finally the pre-hashed message `PH(M)`.
+In the pre-hash mode the Domain separator {{sec-domsep-values}} is concatenated with the length of the context in bytes, the context, an additional DER encoded value that indicates which Hash function was used for the pre-hash and finally the pre-hashed message `PH(M)`.

 ~~~
 HashComposite-ML-DSA.Sign (sk, M, ctx, PH) -> (signature)